 To ensure reliable satisfaction scoring, HaTS asks respondents to first select tasks they have attempted over the last month.
-To avoid response order effects, the order of tasks should be randomised across respondents.
+Randomising the order of tasks avoids response order effects.

 Using logic flows, only selected tasks appear in the subsequent satisfaction scoring questions.
 The survey tool I chose doesn’t have a conditional grid matrix to score several tasks at once.
-Instead, each selected task is presented one at a time.
-The advantage of this way is it avoids overwhelming respondents.
+Instead I designed the survey to present tasks one at a time.
+The advantage of this is it avoids overwhelming respondents.

 Respondent characteristics—not included

 HaTS can be configured to ask users “to self-report some of their characteristics in the context of using the product being measured.”
 For example, “In the last month, on about how many days have you used [product]?”
 Rather than directly asking respondents about their product usage, “it is preferred to pipe data directly into the survey database.”
 However, such data is lacking from products that don’t require authentication.
-At the time of implementation, authentication was not required to use Deakin Library Search.
-Besides, this was our first time collecting masses of data on arguably the most important tool in a digital library.
+At the time of implementation, using Deakin Library Search did not require authentication.
+Besides, this was my first time collecting masses of data on arguably the most important tool in a digital library.
 Layering on user data felt overwhelming and overkill for an academic library.

 Intercept survey tool

-The tool I chose for our HaTS was Typeform.
+The tool I chose for my survey was Typeform.
 Unlike its competitors, Typeform has a more conversational feel, has easy to create logic jumps, and works great on every device.